Skip to main contentArrow Right

 Think about it this way: if an attacker has managed to steal a user's token, they've already breached more significant barriers.
 The real security focus should be on preventing token theft in the first place through proper storage, transport, and handling—areas where JWTs excel with their built-in validation and signing mechanisms.

 Building an effective JWT security strategy requires multiple layers of protection working together.
-While we can't invalidate tokens before expiration without compromising the benefits of being stateless, we can implement several practical safeguards that maintain both security and performance:
+While we can't invalidate JWT before expiration without compromising the benefits of being stateless, we can implement several practical safeguards that maintain both security and performance:

 1. Start with short-lived access tokens